nathan-gt/recipe-generator/README.md

 4. `git subtree split --branch gh-pages --prefix dist/`
 5. `git push --all`

-Don't forget to reswitch the commented line in `vue.config.js` and redo a `npm run build`
+Don't forget to reswitch the commented line in `vue.config.js` and redo a `npm run build` for the development build to still work locally.

 ## Project setup